vncsmyrnk/dotfiles/README.md

 - `config`: Runs the config commands only
 - `unset-config`: Unsets the config (usually with `stow -D`)

 A module can be its own repo or commited directly into this repo on the _extra_ folder.
+The _extra_ folders should contain non-essential configs not relevant enough for having its own repo.

 ## Install